coderefinery/workshop-intro/livestream.md

 ### Please register if you haven't yet

 - You will get emails from us with updates
-- It helps us with our reporting and ensures funding
+- It helps us with our reporting enables us to apply for funding
 - You are registered if you got emails directly from us
 - Registration via the [workshop page](https://coderefinery.github.io/2025-03-25-workshop/)